 Crispy on the outside with cream cheese and roasted garlic stuffed on the inside, these vegan fried olives are bite-sized, sharable, and ADDICTING!
-They are a great appetizer or snack to bring to a party like the Fourth of July.
+They are a great appetizer or snack to bring to a party.

 I cannot rave about olives enough!
 They are the perfect bite-sized, salty snack.
 In all seriousness, I could eat an entire jar of olives daily if you let me.
 In fact, I love olives so much so that my dog's name is Ollie.

 With this in mind, I decided to share my love of olives with you and created a recipe for vegan fried olives!
 This is the perfect appetizer or snack to bring to a party like the Fourth of July.
 I made two batches of these during the testing process, and no joke, they didn't even make it an hour in our kitchen before my boyfriend and I ate every last olive.
 The crispy outside with the salty olive and creamy garlic or cream cheese is straight-up addicting!